smasky/SWAT-UQ/docs/best_management_practices.md

 - **GWATL:** Length of the vegetative channel (km).
 - **GWATS:** Average slope of the vegetative channel (m/m).

-To simplify the application of BMPs, we optimize only five parameters — namely, **FILTER_I**, **FILTER_RATIO**, **GWATI**, **GWATW**, and **GWATL** — across sub-basins 1, 13, 14, 20, and 31.
-Each sub-basin is assigned a distinct set of parameter values, resulting in a total of 25 variables.
-The optimization objectives are to minimize the total nitrogen (TN) and total phosphorus (TP) loads, as well as the implementation costs associated with these BMPs.
-Overall, this example represents a multi-objective optimization problem involving a mixture of parameters.
+To simplify the application of BMPs, this example only optimize five parameters, i.e., **FILTER_I**, **FILTER_RATIO**, **GWATI**, **GWATW**, and **GWATL** — across sub-basins 1, 13, 14, 20, and 31.
+In addition, each sub-basin would be assigned a distinct set of parameter values, resulting in a total of 25 variables.
+The optimization objectives are to maximize the reduction of TN and TP loads, as well as the costs associated with these BMPs.
+Overall, this example is a **multi-objective** optimization problem involving **a mixture of parameters**.

-The type, range of parameters can be concluded by:
+The information (variable types and ranges) of optimized parameters can be concluded as follows:

 | Name | Type | Range|
 |------|------|------|